meghrajranaware23/bodyiq-policies/privacy-policy.md

 *Note: Since images are stored locally, we cannot access or disclose image data unless required by law and with appropriate legal process.*

 ### Business Transfers
-In the event of a merger, acquisition, or sale of our business, only your email information stored in our database may be transferred as part of that transaction.
+In the event of a merger, acquisition, or sale of our business, only your email information and subscription data stored in our database may be transferred as part of that transaction.

 ## Data Retention Policy

-### Database-Stored Data (Email Only)
+### Database-Stored Data
 - **Email addresses:** Retained while account is active plus 30 days after deletion
+- **Subscription data:** Retained for 7 years for tax and legal compliance
+- **Free trial usage data:** Retained while account is active plus 30 days after deletion
 - **Account data:** Retained while account is active plus 30 days after deletion
-- Free trial usage data: Retained while account is active plus 30 days after deletion
-- Account data: Retained while account is active plus 30 days after deletion

 ### Locally Stored Data
 - **All images and analysis data:** Retained until app is uninstalled or data is manually deleted